 For example, the

-hasNextPage(Boolean!) - Whether there are results in the connection after the current segment.
+hasPreviousPage(Boolean!) - Whether there are results in the connection before the current page.

-hasPreviousPage(Boolean!) - Whether there are results in the connection before the current segment.
+hasNextPage(Boolean!) - Whether there are results in the connection after the current page.

 You can include the

-cursor fields in your queries to paginate your results.
+pageInfo fields in your queries to paginate your results.
 The following example includes

-$orderNum variable is required, and is used to specify the number of results to return.
+$numProducts variable is required and is used to specify the number of results to return.
 The

 $cursor variable isn't required.
 When the